derlerd/derlerd.github.io/README.md

-# Jekyll Environment for Academic Website
+# Jekyll Environment for My Academic Website

 This repository contains the Jekyll environment, which is automatically transferred into my personal academic website hosted on github pages ([link](http://derlerd.github.io)).